AlexKavourias/Policize/README.md

 # Policize
-A Simple Flask Application displaying results of my Twitter Research
+A Simple Flask Application displaying results of my Twitter Research, as well as recent Politician Tweets.